Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ## Conclusions

 This Euclidean Sequencer does not pretend to be a DAW or a program for making professional music productions, but rather an application to have fun and get inspiration for possible projects.
-Possible future developments in this sense could be the addition of effects available to the user.
+Some future developments in this sense could be the addition of effects available to the user.
 It could also be interesting to add other sounds and rhythmic patterns typical of countries around the world.

 ## Notes